EasyRSA

 To delete a backup file stored on the unit, simply run action delete-backup

-.
+with parameter name=<backup_name>.
 List of all available backups can be

-.
+obtained by running action list-backups.
 To remove all the backups from the

-unit, you can specify parameter all=true
+unit, you can specify parameter all=true.

 Removing a single backup: